HarshaDW/f1-champians/README.md

 A quick attempt to write some integration tests.
 Cypress initial setup is fairly straightforward.

 #### React Testing Library
 A quick attempt to write some unit tests as well.
-Given more time I would write more test the redux implementation and axios implementation
+Given more time I would write more test the redux implementation